 While women make up 47 percent of the US work force, they represent only 26 percent of people who work in STEM (science, technology, engineering, or math).
 Further, only 12 percent of female college students will graduate with a bachelor’s degree in science, and just 3 percent will continue to work in a STEM field 10 years after graduation.

 Why does this matter?
-STEM careers tend to be significantly more lucrative than non-STEM jobs, with women in science earning 33 percent more than women in all other fields.
+STEM careers tend to be significantly more lucrative than non-STEM jobs, with women in STEM earning 33 percent more than women in all other fields.
 Closing the gender gap in science will help to close gender gaps in income.

 Organizations promoting women in STEM focus on different aspects of the development of women as scientists.
 Some aim to foster interest in science among young girls, others to make work climate more friendly to women, and still others to build strong networks on which women can rely.